hpe-dev-incubator/hpe-dev-portal/content/blog/explore-the-hpe-greenlake-for-compute-ops-management-rest-api-using-python-and-powershell.md

 It should display 200.

-Display the number of objects in the response
+Now, display the number of objects in the response.

 ```python
 print(response.json()\['count'])
 ```

-It should display 4
+It should display 4.

 ![figure 10](/img/greenlake-com-ops-api-pyt-pow7.png)

-Display the JSON data returned by the request in a human-readable form
+To display the JSON data returned by the request in a human-readable form, type the following:

 ```python
 print(json.dumps(response.json(), indent=2))